kensnyder/bunshine/README.md

 // WebSocket routes
 app.socket.at<{ room: string }, { user: User }>('/games/rooms/:room', {
   upgrade: ({ request, params, url }) => {
-    // Typescript knows that ws.data.params.room is a string const cookies = req.headers.get('cookie');
+    // Typescript knows that sc.data.params.room is a string const cookies = req.headers.get('cookie');
     const user = getUserFromCookies(cookies);
     // here user is typed as User
     return { user };
   },
-  open(ws) {
+  open(sc) {
-    // TypeScript knows that ws.data.params.room is a string
+    // TypeScript knows that sc.data.params.room is a string
-    // TypeScript knows that ws.data.user is a User
+    // TypeScript knows that sc.data.user is a User
   },
-  message(ws, message) {
+  message(sc, message) {
-    // TypeScript knows that ws.data.params.room is a string
+    // TypeScript knows that sc.data.params.room is a string
-    // TypeScript knows that ws.data.user is a User
+    // TypeScript knows that sc.data.user is a User
   },
-  close(ws, code, message) {
+  close(sc, code, message) {
-    // TypeScript knows that ws.data.params.room is a string
+    // TypeScript knows that sc.data.params.room is a string
-    // TypeScript knows that ws.data.user is a User
+    // TypeScript knows that sc.data.user is a User
   },
 });